turingschool/front-end-curriculum/projects/Fitlit-part-two.md

 ## Goals and Objectives

 * Work with a local server and make network requests to API endpoints to retrieve and manipulate data.
-* Refactor your code and use inheritance to DRY up repetitive logic
+* Refactor your code to DRY up repetitive logic
 * Ensure your app follows best practices for accessibility
 * Leverage Sass to DRY up your CSS
 * Practice talking about your code and high level technical concepts